Water is not an unlimited resource. It is, therefore, important that everyone uses water cautiously, and does not needlessly waste it.

 - Don't use a hose to wash down large areas of pavement, use a broom instead.

-- Water lawns and gardens only where necessary, and water effectively, don't spray water in the middle of a hot day when much will evaporate.
+- Water lawns and gardens only where necessary, and water effectively, don't spray water in the middle of a hot day when it will evaporate.

 - Don't let children play with hoses at times of peak demand for water.